stevavoliajvar/stop_cloudflare/not_cloudflare/domains/README.md

 # Tor Hostility Rate (Tor Browser)

 - A combined result of _Anti-Tor users_ and _CDN users_.
-- We cannot provide Z1 and Z5 result due to memory limits.
+- We cannot provide Z1 and Z5 result due to memory limit.
 - Cloudflare made an exception to Tor Browser signature.
-You will be blocked by Cloudflare if you use other browser with Tor.
+You will be blocked by Cloudflare if you use [other browser with Tor](../../README_ethics.md#user-content-browser-vendor-discrimination).

 [//]: # (start; table / do not edit me; If necessary please create an issue first)